bevy-cheatbook/bevy-cheatbook/src/basics/parent-child.md

 flat data structure).
 However, logical hierarchies are a common pattern in games.

-Bevy supports creating such a logical link between entities, to form a virtual "hierarchy", by simply adding a `Parent` or `Children` component on the respective entities.
+Bevy supports creating such a logical link between entities, to form a virtual "hierarchy", by simply adding `Parent` and  `Children` components on the respective entities.

+`Commands` has methods for adding children to entities, which automatically add the correct components:

 ```rust,no_run,noplayground
 {{#include ../code_bevy_release/src/basics.rs:parenting}}
 ```

-Bevy has an internal mechanism to ensure the `Parent` component of the child entity and the `Children` component of the parent entity are kept in sync.

 You can despawn an entire hierarchy with a single command: